faith-clm/pinoyeats/README.md

 ## What’s Next
 - Add more Filipino dishes with images
 - Add a search or filter option for recipes
 - Let users save their favorite dishes
-- Add a contact form for feedback and suggestions